mcastling/mcastling.github.io/NUItutorials/hello-world.md

    _The NUIApplication class also includes constructors enabling application creation with stylesheets and window modes_.

-2. Adding initialization event handler to window application _Initialized_ event.
+2. Adding an initialization event handler to window application _Initialized_ event.

    This event handler will set up the scene, and is triggered once only.